mochoabuilds/-cognition-/README.md

 ## 1 INTRODUCTION

 * Neighborhood shops do more than provide us with essential goods.
 They are where unrelated people relate.
-They are a place one can go for the simple pleasure of good conversation.
+They are a place you go for the simple pleasure of good conversation.
 The neighborhood shop represents the social infrastructure key to safety and prosperity in our young Midwestern cities.
-Tho our neighborhood shops are transforming.
+However our neighborhood shops are transforming.
 They've become living laboratories for new communal safety habits.
-This research builds computer vision applications that extends the idea of what a neighborhood shop could be.
-With the help of some great minds we develop software tools that make shopping more simple and certain.

-* Our goal is drive an industry of secure computer vision machines, and supply industry with implementations, architectures, datasets, implementations, applications and a mixed-methods team dedicated to the process.
+This research explores ways to extend the idea of what a neighborhood shop could be.
+With the help of some great minds we develop internal computing backbone that make shopping more simple and certain.
+Our goal is build secure computer vision machines, and supply industry with implementations, architectures, datasets, apps and a mixed-methods team dedicated to the process.

 ## 1.1 COMPUTER VISION APPS

-* Our applications merge all the data silos that a neighborhood shop collects - video streams, financial records, service notes - into a single platform.
-Merged data is then presented as an elegant easy to use smartphone apps.
+* Neighborhood shops must evolve with shoppers' changing ideas of convenience.
+Our apps merge all the data silos collected - video streams, financial records, service notes - into a single platform.
+Merged data is then presented as elegant easy to use smartphone apps.
+We envision a world in which computer vision enhances neighborhood shops because staff are given a chance to tackle new problems and grow their capabilities.
-* InventoryApp >> Smartphone interface providing immediate actionable data about human-object interactions with shop inventory
+* InventoryApp >> Provide immediate actionable data about human-object interactions with shop inventory
-* WhatYouAlmostBoughtApp >> Smartphone interface detecting guests cross product interactions to better understand product positioning strategies, etc.
+* WhatYouAlmostBoughtApp >> Detect shoppers' cross product interactions to better understand product positioning strategies and recommend yet more products
-* CheckoutApp >> Smartphone interface keeping track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options that make shopping more simple and certain.
+* CheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options that make shopping more simple and certain

 ## 2 RELATED WORKS

 ## 3 HUMAN-OBJECT DETECTION IN VIDEO STREAMS

-* In this section, we give detailed descriptions of our two-stream network for action recognition in video streams.
-Our prototype consists of a low light camera & Nvidia Jetson TX2 running an optical flow network, spatial network, temporal network and support vector machine (SVM) that detects human-object interactions in neighborhood shops.
+* In this section, we share details of our two-stream network.
+Our prototype consists of a camera & Nvidia Jetson Xavier NX running an spatial network, temporal network and optical flow network that detects human-object interactions in neighborhood shops.

 ## 3.1 SYSTEM ARCHITECTURE

+* We write pipelines for cutting edge computer vision machines  Our pipelines handle data pre-processing, model training, data-post procoessing, investigating and fixing performance bottlenecks, etc.  We run these pipes on edge devices for the sake of privacy and energy use.
 * Camera > Action Recognition Model & Flash Storage > Modem > Cloud > Smartphone Apps

-* We write pipelines for cutting edge computer vision machines  Our pipelines handle data pre-processing, model training, data-post procoessing, investigating and fixing performance bottlenecks, etc.  We run these pipes on edge devices for the sake of privacy and energy use.
-More flow diagrams, documentation, testing plans/tools to come!

 ## 3.2 TWO STREAM NETWORK (WHAT & WHY)

-* This section provides the technical contributions for running a spatial network, optical flow network, temporal stream and SVM that identify human-object interactions as action class probabilities.
-Our two stream convolutional network processes a video feed in real time with spatial and temporal networks that use ImageNet for pre-training and calculating optical flow to detect human-object interactions across long temporal structures.

-* We use a deep architecture to encode deep learned representations into the networks to better recognize human-object interactions with limited training samples in raw unseen neigborhood shop video streams.
+* This section provides the technical contributions for running a spatial, temporal and optical flow network that identifies human-object interactions as action class probabilities.
+Our network processes video feed in real time to detect interactions across long temporal structures.
+We use a deep architecture to encode deep learned representations into the network, and better recognize human-object interactions in raw unseen neigborhood shop video streams.

 ## 3.3 PRETRAINING

-* We used a variant of ImageNet model to pretrain network streams (spatial, temporal, optical flow).
+* We used a variant of ImageNet model to pretrain our network streams (spatial, temporal, optical flow).
 We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across 22k categories.
 We pretrain to avoid representational bottlenecks, boost activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.

 ## 3.4 NETWORK TRAINING